 Permits for agricultural burns typically will be issued as follows:

-- In State Responsibility Areas permits may be issued between the months of Dec.1 thru April 30.
+- In State Responsibility Areas permits may be issued between the months of Dec.1 thru April 30 without an inspection, and possibly between April 30 thru Dec.1 for a two week period with an inspection (pending fire season weather).

-- In Local Responsibility Area permits may be issued throughout the year.
+- In Local Responsibility Area permits may be issued for an entire year without an inspection

 All Types of Burning Must Abide by The Following Rules